josephsnyder/FOIA_Mirror/README.rst

     'SD_5.3_10005.txt'    <...>

 Then, in the same directory, execute the ``PopulatePatchesByPackage.py`` script.
-The invocation is  as follows: Use the Python executable with the path to the ``PopulatePatchesByPackage.py`` file.
+The invocation is  as follows (assuming a linux shell, i.e., Windows Git Bash) : Use the Python executable with the path to the
+``PopulatePatchesByPackage.py`` file.
 Then, use the "<" symbol to "send" the content of the repository's Packages.csv file to the script via STDIN.
 The following is an example: